 - Employ safe contact killers there is a litany of products meant to kill on contact, choosing one should be considered a final step in your program

-Many growers rely on predatory mites to safe guard their crops as a preventative but mainly this option is best used in response to finding Two-Spot mites.
+Many growers rely on predatory mites to safeguard their crops as a preventative but mainly this option is best used in response to finding Two-Spot mites.
 Beneficial insects live to eat your target pest, their young and their eggs.
 Just like your Two-Spot mites, predatory mites like food that is living in an environment they like.
 Each mite listed below will only thrive in certain temperate environments, match your mites to your conditions to increase their life span.
-Also some mites will eat faster or a wider array of insects, Pesimillis eat voraciously and Californicus will even eat other predatory mites when their preferred supply of food runs out.
+Also some mites will eat faster or a wider array of insects, Pesimillis eat voraciously and Californicus will even eat other predatory mites when their preferred supplier of food runs out.

-Beneficial Pest that predate on Two-Spot mites
+Beneficial Pest that predates on Two-Spot mites

 Below are some other recommended products..